The HydroGym Reinforcement Learning Platform for Fluid Dynamics: Extended Introduction

 These applications share common success factors that provide crucial insights for advancing fluid flow control.
 The success of RL across diverse domains has been catalyzed by standardized benchmark environments that democratize research access and accelerate algorithmic innovation.
 OpenAI Gym has attracted over 2 million users across 190 countries\footnote{OpenAI, "OpenAI Gym Beta." \url{https://openai.com/index/openai-gym-beta/}}, while specialized environments, such as MuJoCo for robotics and Atari for discrete control established evaluation frameworks that transformed entire research communities~\citep{brockman2016openai}.
 These platforms enabled fair algorithmic comparison, reproducible research, and systematic progress tracking that proved essential for breakthrough developments including AlphaGo, robotics deployments, and large language model alignment through reinforcement learning from human feedback.

 However, despite these remarkable successes in analogous complex domains, fluid dynamics has remained largely resistant to similar breakthroughs due to a constellation of fundamental technical barriers.
-The primary obstacle is computational intractability: training effective RL agents typically requires thousands of environment interactions, but each fluid dynamics evaluation demands expensive computational fluid dynamics (CFD) simulations that can require hours on high-performance computing clusters.
-This computational bottleneck is magnified by the inherent sample inefficiency of model-free RL methods, creating practical impossibility for complex turbulent flow problems.
+The primary obstacle is computational intractability: training effective RL agents typically requires thousands of environment interactions, but each evaluation demands expensive computational fluid dynamics (CFD) simulations that can require hours on high-performance computing clusters.
+This computational bottleneck is magnified by the inherent sample inefficiency of model-free RL methods, making it practically impossible for complex turbulent flow problems.
 Moreover, traditional CFD approaches face severe limitations in real-time control applications, with typical simulations requiring wall-clock times orders of magnitude longer than the physical processes they model.

 Beyond computational constraints, fundamental challenges in generalization and adaptability have further impeded progress.
 Current RL approaches trained at specific Reynolds numbers fail to transfer to different flow regimes, and agents optimized for particular geometries cannot adapt to modified configurations~\citep{vinuesa2022enhancing}.
 The transition from laminar to turbulent conditions introduces chaotic, irregular dynamics that destabilize training algorithms, while the multiscale nature of turbulence---spanning from energy-containing large scales to dissipative Kolmogorov microscales---necessitates extensive data collection across multiple scales, which amplifies computational costs.
 Traditional control approaches face complementary limitations: PID controllers with fixed parameters cannot adapt to highly nonlinear turbulent flows, while optimal control theory encounters severe time horizon limitations due to instability in adjoint equations for chaotic systems~\citep{kochkov2021machine}.